-We have been often asked by users if they should give admin access to plugin developers for fixing bugs on their website?
+We have often been asked by users if they should give admin access to plugin developers to fix bugs on their websites.

 If it is a free plugin, then you can easily switch to a different one.
-However, if it is a paid or a custom plugin then you may want to get it fixed.
+However, if it is a paid or custom plugin, then you may want to get it fixed.

-In this article, we’ll address if you should give admin access to plugin developers for fixing bugs and how to do it safely.
+In this article, we will address if you should give admin access to plugin developers for fixing bugs and how to do it safely.

 Giving access to the administrator user role for your WordPress website should make anyone feel uncomfortable.

 That’s because a user with the administrator user role has full access to everything on your website.
 They can install plugins or themes, modify code, update the WordPress database, or even delete user accounts.